 What should I consider before purchasing a gift card?

-Prior to purchasing the card, you should read the product disclosures to understand the important terms and conditions of the account.
+Before purchasing a gift card, you should read the product disclosures (which may be included on the packaging or on the card) to understand the terms and conditions of the account.